Calderdale's largest town, Halifax has an abundance of stunning Victoria architecture and boasts a rich industrial heritage.

 Iconic Landmarks of Past and present

-This summer one of the most extraordinary buildings in Britain reopened after a multi-million-pound restoration.
-The Piece Hall in Halifax is a unique Grade I listed building dating back to 1779, originally built to support the trading of ‘pieces’ of cloth.
+The Piece Hall in Halifax is one of the most extraordinary buildings in Britain and was reopened in August 2017 after a multi-million-pound restoration.
+The beating heart of a world-class cultural quarter, The Piece Hall is a unique Grade I listed building dating back to 1779, originally built to support the trading of ‘pieces’ of cloth.

 There is nowhere like it in the world.
-This monumental Grade I listed structure is the only surviving intact cloth hall in the UK and an iconic symbol of the important role played by Georgian Halifax at the booming centre of the world’s woollen trade.
+This monumental structure is the only surviving intact cloth hall in the UK and an iconic symbol of the important role played by Georgian Halifax at the booming centre of the world’s woollen trade.

 The town of Halifax is home to one of Yorkshire’s six national museums in the form of Eureka!
 The National Children’s Museum.